 Am I good enough to be in Cantate?

 Yes you are!
-We pride ourselves that we are an open access choir and we welcome singers into the Trainers, Training and Youth Choirs without audition.
+We pride ourselves that we are an open access choir and we welcome singers into the Training and Junior Choirs without audition.
 All you need is to be prepared to commit to regular weekly rehearsals and to enjoy your music making.
 The Senior Choir performs at a very high level (gold medal winners at the World Choir Games) and students applying at this level would be expected to show a good level of musicianship and vocal ability together with commitment to rehearsals and performances and a passion of singing in a choir.

 I’m an experienced singer, will I find singing in an open access choir doesn’t challenge me enough?